zpleunis/dfdt/README.md

 Created by Ziggy Pleunis, with contributions from Alex Josephy, Deborah Good and Affan Khadir.

-Feel free to open an issue on GitHub or email ziggy.pleunis@physics.mcgill.ca with questions or comments.
+Feel free to open an issue on GitHub or email z.pleunis@uva.nl with questions or comments.

 ## Method